GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/3-primitive-types.md

     ```

 > [!IMPORTANT]
-> Remember that all the convenience of any comes at the cost of losing type safety.
-Type safety is one of the main motivations for using TypeScript and you should try to avoid using any when it's not necessary.
+> Remember that all the convenience of `any` comes at the cost of losing type safety.
+Type safety is one of the main motivations for using TypeScript and you should try to avoid using `any` when it's not necessary.

 ### Unknown type

 While flexible, the `any` type can cause unexpected errors.
 To address this, TypeScript introduced the `unknown` type.

-The `unknown` type is similar to the `any` type in that any value is assignable to type unknown.
-However, you can't access any properties of an unknown type, nor can you call or construct them.
+The `unknown` type is similar to the `any` type in that any value is assignable to type `unknown`.
+However, you can't access any properties of an `unknown` type, nor can you call or construct them.

 1. To see how this works, try changing the `any` type in the previous example to `unknown`: